ShubhaPokharel/Constructor/README.md

    1 - Constructor name and class name must be same.

    2 - Constructor can not return the value.

-   3 - Constructors can have the arguemnts.
+   3 - Constructors can have the arguemnts( known as Parameterized Constructor).

    4 - Constructors can not have the arguemnts( known as 0 argument Constructor).